5G-MAG/rt-5gms-common-android-library/Readme.md

-# 5G-MAG Reference Tools: 5GMSd Common Library
+# 5GMSd Common Android Library

 This repository holds the 5GMSd Common Library implementation of the 5G-MAG Reference Tools.